-As one example of its compliance-related initiatives, Sony has adopted the Sony Group Anti-Bribery Policy, which builds on the anti-bribery and accurate record-keeping requirements in the Sony Group Code of Conduct to help ensure that Sony Group personnel do not violate, or appear to violate, any applicable anti-corruption laws or regulations.
-This Policy reflects Sony's strong commitment to business integrity and, in particular, establishes practices and procedures that must be followed to help ensure integrity in Sony's dealings with government officials, as well as training requirements.
+Sony does not tolerate corrupt behavior under any circumstances.
+The company has adopted the Sony Group Anti-Bribery Policy, which builds on the anti-bribery and accurate record-keeping requirements in the our Code of Conduct, to help ensure that Sony Group personnel do not violate, or appear to violate, any applicable anti-corruption laws or regulations.
+This Policy reflects Sony's strong commitment to business ethics and, in particular, establishes procedures that must be followed to help ensure integrity in our dealings with government officials.